pcc2019/pcc2019.github.io/index.md

  - Deadline for sending talk abstracts: 1st June 2019
  - Deadline for registration: 1st June 2019

 Early-bird registration will cost £30, and registration after 30th April 2019 will cost £40.
 This includes coffee breaks and the conference dinner.
 Payment can be made by following this [link](https://www.oxforduniversitystores.co.uk/conferences-and-events/mathematical-institute/mathematical-institute-events/postgraduate-combinatorial-conference-2019){:target="_blank" rel="noopener"}.

-Details on abstract submission will follow shortly.
+To submit an abstract, download the zip archive <a href="pcc2019_abstracts.zip" download>here</a> and follow the instructions in the README.
+If you have any problems, contact Candy ([candida.bowtell@maths.ox.ac.uk](mailto:candida.bowtell@maths.ox.ac.uk)).

 # Travel and Accommodation

 We hope to be able to reimburse all students’ travel costs up to a maximum amount of around £50-60 (details to follow).
+There is very little parking at the Andrew Wiles Building and driving should be avoided if at all possible.
+For more information about the parking at the Andrew Wiles Building, click [here](https://www.maths.ox.ac.uk/members/building-information/parking-travel){:target="_blank" rel="noopener"}.

 Since we expect that most participants prefer to organise their own accommodation, using AirBnB or similar, we haven’t booked any specific accommodation for this meeting.
 For those that prefer a traditional hotel, here are some options near the conference.